apradhn/simple-todo-list-with-ajax-web-0615-public/README.md

 <%= link_to 'Update Something', edit_something_path(@something), remote: true %>
 ```

-In the case of our example, we will add `remote: true` to our form for creating a new todo (the only change here is on the first line of the form):
+In the case of our todo list app, we will add `remote: true` to our form for creating a new todo (the only change here is on the first line of the form):

 ```ruby
 <%= form_for Todo.new, remote: true do |f| %>